SECONDARY CAMPUS

 English 8

 As you review the diverse list of summer reading options, focus on selecting books that pique your interest and excite you.
 Pick two books from the list below that you have not already taken an AR test over.
 One book can be your choice, but the second must be a nonfiction book.
-When you return from summer break, you will take AR tests over the two books and complete an assignment on your nonfiction choice.
-Take notes about the characters, settings, and important events as you read to aid in comprehension for the AR tests and your assignment.
+When you return from summer break, you will take AR tests and complete an assignment over the two books you read.

 Historical Fiction

-• Between Shades of Gray, Salt to the Sea, Fountains of Silence or I Must Betray You by Ruta Sepetys
+• Between Shades of Gray, Salt to the Sea, Fountains of Silence, or I Must Betray You by Ruta Sepetys

 Non-Fiction